FAQs for first year students

 The tuition fee is the payment made for course instruction at NUI Galway.
 This is payable unless you are eligible for free tuition fees or are on a grant.

-If you are eligible for a SUSI grant then SUSIwill cover this charge.
-However, you must show us written evidence of this SUSI award by 31st October 2012.
+If you are eligible for a SUSI grant then SUSI will cover some or all of this charge.
+However, you must show us written evidence of this SUSI award by 31st October 2013.

 What is the student levy?